 - There are times when users try to select an area in vain.
-The Snipping Tool refuses to work.
+The Snipping Tool continues to lock, freeze, or even crash.

 The Windows Snipping Tool is a nice feature that can be used to take a quick snapshot of the screen.
 You can then share the image with others or just save it on your PC for future reference.

 Unfortunately, the Snipping Tool, as it is with any other software feature, isn’t immune to errors and malfunctions.

 And the most interesting thing here is that a software feature seemingly as innocent as the Snipping Tool has been found to even crash in Windows 10.

 That said, the issue is also easy to resolve and can be done within just minutes.
 Read on.